Calm, committed and compassionate.

 Nursing informatics is an attractive, growing field that provides nurses who are also interested in technology with a perfect fit.
 As electronic medical records and telehealth capabilities continue to grow, the need for qualified informatics nurses will as well.
 Take a look at just a few indications of the rise of the nursing informatics specialty:

 - Nursing informatics is empowering nurses to spend more time at the patient’s bedside.

-- Certification in nursing informatics recently jumped from 49% to 58% in just three years.
+- Certification in nursing informatics jumped from 49% to 58% in the span of three years.

 - 10% of respondents to the HIMSS Nursing Informatics Workforce Survey reported holding the title of manager of clinical informatics in 2020, up from just 1% in 2017.

 9. Delivery models will continue to shift and expand.